OpenPrinting/libcupsfilters/README.md

-For compiling and using this package CUPS (2.2.2 or newer), libqpdf (10.3.2 or newer), libjpeg, libpng, libtiff, freetype, fontconfig, liblcms (liblcms2 recommended), libavahi-common, libavahi-client, libdbus, and glib are needed.
+For compiling and using this package CUPS (2.2.2 or newer), libqpdf (10.3.2 or newer), libjpeg, libpng, libtiff, freetype, fontconfig, liblcms (liblcms2 recommended) libdbus and glib are needed.
 It is highly recommended, especially if non-PDF printers are used, to have at least one of Ghostscript (preferred), Poppler, or MuPDF.

 It also needs gcc (C compiler), automake, autoconf, autopoint, and libtool.
 On Debian, Ubuntu, and distributions derived from them